 - On April 13, 2017, SEBI issued a circular permitting stock exchanges operating in international financial services centres (IFSCs) to list equity derivatives, subject to the prior approval of SEBI.
 SEBI-registered foreign portfolio investors (FPIs) and eligible entities operating in IFSCs will be eligible to trade in equity derivatives.
 Trading will be subject to a market-wide position limit (MWPL) equal to 10% of the number of shares held by non-promoters in the relevant underlying security (ie, free-float holding).
-This will be separate from the MWPL in domestic markets, but the MWPL at IFSCs will not be allowed to exceed 50% of the MWPL (in value terms) in the domestic market. - On May 17, 2017, the Securities and Exchange Board of India (SEBI) issued guidelines on crosscurrency futures and options contracts (not involving the Indian rupee) on exchanges in international financial services centres (IFSC).
-The position limits for eligible market participants, per currency pair per stock exchange, will be: - Trading members (for proprietary and client positions): Gross open position across all contracts not to exceed 15% of the total open interest or \$1 billion equivalent, whichever is higher. - Institutional investors: Gross open position across all contracts not to exceed 15% of the total open interest or \$1 billion equivalent, whichever is higher. - Eligible foreign investors: Gross open position across all contracts not to exceed 15% of the total open interest or \$1 billion equivalent, whichever is higher. - Other clients: Gross open position across all contracts not to exceed 6% of the total open interest or \$100 million equivalent, whichever is higher. - Exchanges will impose penalties for violation of these position limits. - On August 3, 2017, the Securities and Exchange Board of India (SEBI) announced that the two exchanges that have been set up in the International Financial Service Centre (IFSC) will now be allowed to start trading in additional derivatives contracts on Indian stocks.
+This will be separate from the MWPL in domestic markets, but the MWPL at IFSCs will not be allowed to exceed 50% of the MWPL (in value terms) in the domestic market. - On May 17, 2017, the SEBIissued guidelines on cross-currency futures and options contracts (not involving the Indian rupee) on exchanges in international financial services centres (IFSC).

+The position limits for eligible market participants, per currency pair per stock exchange, will be: - Trading members (for proprietary and client positions): Gross open position across all contracts not to exceed 15% of the total open interest or \$1 billion equivalent, whichever is higher. - Institutional investors: Gross open position across all contracts not to exceed 15% of the total open interest or \$1 billion equivalent, whichever is higher. - Eligible foreign investors: Gross open position across all contracts not to exceed 15% of the total open interest or \$1 billion equivalent, whichever is higher. - Other clients: Gross open position across all contracts not to exceed 6% of the total open interest or \$100 million equivalent, whichever is higher. - Exchanges will impose penalties for violation of these position limits. - On August 3, 2017, the SEBIannounced that the two exchanges that have been set up in the International Financial Service Centre (IFSC) will now be allowed to start trading in additional derivatives contracts on Indian stocks.